 How this information is formatted depends on whether you choose author-date or notes-bibliography.
-So it is crucial to look at both.
+So, it is crucial to look at both.

-Creating Reference Page
+Creating a Reference Page

 Creating your references page is all about formatting.
 In addition to including the title “References” at the top, using hanging indents, and following spacing rules, there are specific sources you can eliminate right off the bat.
 These include classical works, the Bible, and some arts sources.

 Now, it is time to create your print citations.
 When it comes to author-date reference citations, you will include the creator, identification of the work, date of publication, location of work, and publisher.
 This is the necessary information to cover for a journal entry, reference work, or book.

 Media and Digital Sources in Author-Date

 Visual and performing arts, audio, video, and online sources require extra information in Chicago’s author-date style.
 Instead of publication information, you may include the URL/DOI, site owner, and/or medium.